Plexlogic/developer/docs/index.md

 ### Message order and built-in retries

 We provide a loose capability that attempts to preserve the order of messages.
 However, receiving messages in the exact order they are sent is not guaranteed.
-Use the createdAt timestamp field on all the events to determine the order.
+Use the [`createdAt`](#event-created-at) timestamp on all the events to determine the order.

 For each POST request for an event, we have a 5-second timeout.
 If an event cannot be sent to your endpoint, we will retry 3 times before giving up.